-I used the color “liquorice” by Country Chic paints for my “paint washing” color.
-Mix the washing color with equal parts paint and water.
-Using any type of paint brush, apply a thin quick layer of the watered paint over top.
+I used the color “licorice” by Country Chic paints for my “paint washing” color.
+Mix the washing color with equal parts of paint and water.
+Using any type of paintbrush, apply a thin quick layer of the watered paint over top.
 Make sure to work in small sections so the paint does not dry on the base coat.
-Once you have a thin layer of paint, wipe down using a lint free cloth.
+Once you have a thin layer of paint, wipe down using a lint-free cloth.
 This is the same technique you would use with any type of glaze to get the same effect.
 You can manipulate the paint until you achieve the desired washed look you like.

 I love how the paint wash stays in the raised details and leaves and nice streaked finish on the flat surfaces.
 Tip: Keep a spray bottle of water on hand in case an area turns out too dark.
 If you have a darker area then desired, lightly spray with the water and wipe down the area.
 You may need to reapply the washing layer until the look is achieved.

-I always like to use a heavy wiping hand because you can always apply more it it is too light.
-I keep several lint free cloths on hand when using this technique because you will need to use a clean cloth at some point on a large piece.
+I always like to use a heavy wiping hand because you can always apply more if it is too light.
+I keep several lint-free cloths on hand when using this technique because you will need to use a clean cloth at some point on a large piece.
 Once I wipe down an area, I turn the cloth to find a clean section before going to the next area on the furniture piece.

 Tip: I apply the washing paint heavier on sections where there are groves or carvings, that way the paint stays in the grooves.
 I also use a light hand when wiping down these sections trying not to remove the paint in these areas.